Kirsten Gillibrand: Exploratory committee

 In early 2019, on The Late Show with Stephen Colbert, Gillibrand announced the formation of an exploratory committee to consider running for the Democratic nomination in the 2020 United States presidential election.
 During her January 15 appearance, she said, "I am going to run", and the same day paperwork filed with the Federal Election Commission established the Gillibrand 2020 Exploratory Committee.
-Gillibrand had frequently been mentioned as a possible 2020 contender by the media before her announcement, but during a 2018 Senate campaign debate, she had promised to serve her entire six-year term if she were reelected.
+Gillibrand had frequently been mentioned as a possible 2020 contender by the media before her announcement.

 Campaign announcement and suspension

 In a Twitter post on March 17, Gillibrand announced that she was officially running for president.
 Like other Democratic candidates, she pledged not to accept campaign donations from political action committees.

 Gillibrand was invited to the first Democratic presidential debate, participating on the second night, on June 27.
 She was also invited to the second debate, again participating in the second night, on July 31.

 Gillibrand suspended her campaign on August 28, 2019, citing her failure to qualify for the third round of Democratic primary debates.
 She neither met the polling threshold nor sustained the fundraising quota set as debate qualifications.